Low-curvature quantum corrections from unitary evolution of de Sitter space: Wheeler--DeWitt quantisation

+The scaling of the minimal value of the volume in the quantum theory with $1/\sigma$ agrees with that seen in similar constructions in quantum cosmology such as \cite{GrybThebault}.
+In particular, the precise value depends on the details of the state.
+However, given that the classical volume goes to zero here, we would see any non-zero value as a strong quantum departure from the classical solution.
+The dependence on $\sigma$ is more explicitly illustrated in figure \ref{fig:sigmacomp}.
+We have checked in particular that the results for $\langle|\hat\nu(0)|\rangle$ match with the analytical approximation (\ref{nuatzero}).

+As a last point, we notice that the dispersion in $|\nu|$ grows away from $T=0$, as indicated by an increasing length of the error bars shown in the previously discussed figures.
+However, if one looks at the relative standard deviation $\Delta|\nu|/\langle|\hat\nu|\rangle$, a dimensionless ratio which might be more meaningful to study, one can see that it is actually greatest around the quantum bounce and then falls off as the volume grows towards the future or past.
+This is also illustrated in figure \ref{fig:relvariance}.

-In contrast, the analysis of \cite[Sec.~VI]{Chiou:2010ne} suggests that the expectation value $\langle|\hat\nu|\rangle$, and hence the volume of spatial slices, always remains linear in $T$ following the classical solution (\ref{eq:|nu|(T) classical}) for positive $T$ (but then turning negative, which is impossible).
+In contrast to the results presented here, the analysis of \cite[Sec.~VI]{Chiou:2010ne} suggests that the expectation value $\langle|\hat\nu|\rangle$, and hence the volume of spatial slices, always remains linear in $T$ following the classical solution (\ref{eq:|nu|(T) classical}) for positive $T$, so it does eventually go to zero (and then turns negative, which is impossible).
 Closer inspection of that paper (e.g., Eq.~(6.7)) shows that the authors actually calculate the expectation value of $\hat\nu$ rather than of $|\hat\nu|$, which would be zero at all times due to the assumed symmetry.